Two Questions To Unlock Business Growth In Minutes

 What does growth look like for your business?

-The answer you give to this second question will have a huge impact on your growth plans.
+The answer you give to this second question will have a huge impact on your growth plans, now you've defined why you want to grow.

-You need to define this for you and your business.
-Don't try and grow because others expect you to.
-They might have a different WHY for growth.
+Don't try and grow because others expect you to do so.
+They might have a different WHY and reasons for growth.

 Focus on you!